Skip to Content

 This is one of the most distinct hotels in Lahaina.
 It’s a historic hotel right in the middle of town!
 It’s a small hotel with 34 rooms, but they have a pool.

-If you aren’t renting a car, this is in an ideal location for walking to lots of attractions.
+If you don’t rent a car, this is an ideal location for walking to many attractions.

 THE MAUIAN HOTEL ON NAPILI BEACH

 This hotel has a nostalgic 1950s vibe.
-There’s a pool, a large grassy lawn, and it’s just steps away from Napili Beach.
+It has a pool and a large grassy lawn, and it’s just steps away from Napili Beach.

 Families will enjoy the daily complimentary breakfast.
-And all studios feature a fully equipped kitchen.
+All studios feature a fully equipped kitchen.

 There’s also weekly entertainment by the pool.